 This 31-kilometre pathway follows the Ottawa River and passes a number of Ottawa’s attractions.
-Stop along the way at the Canadian War Museum, Parliament Hill, and the Ottawa Locks at the northern end of Rideau Canal National Historic Site of Canada.
+Stop along the way at the Canadian War Museum, Parliament Hill and the Ottawa Locks at the northern entrance to the Rideau Canal, a UNESCO World Heritage Site.

 Rideau Canal Western Pathway

-Delight your senses on this pathway by Commissioners Park and extraordinary flower displays.
+Delight your senses on this pathway, as you pass through Commissioners Park and its extraordinary flower displays.

 Rideau River Eastern Pathway

-Cycle along the northern side of the Ottawa River and take in spectacular views of Parliament and the Canadian Museum of Civilization.
+Cycle along the northern side of the Ottawa River, and take in spectacular views of Parliament Hill and the Canadian Museum of History.